Our mission is to advance excellence, create champions and build strong community support for lasting change in Oklahoma City Public Schools.

 Paula Lewis, Chairwoman, OKCPS Board of Education

 YP4Kids is a young professionals’ organization dedicated to investing in the lives of OKCPS students.
 The group is an integral part of The Foundation and plays an important role in a variety of community projects.
-One such effort was creating a vegetable garden at Hawthorne Elementary to move learning outside the classroom.
-YP4Kids also coordinates the annual Golf Tournament for Oklahoma City Teachers, with proceeds benefitting teacher projects through our partnership with DonorsChoose.org.
+One such effort was installing an outdoor basketball court at Hawthorne Elementary to replace an overgrown parking lot.
+YP4Kids also coordinates the annual Golf Tournament for Oklahoma City Teachers, with proceeds benefitting teacher projects through our partnership with DonorsChoose.

 YP4Kids helps groom more than 30 of our city’s future leaders and sparks their passion for public education.
 The group expands The Foundation’s efforts to advance excellence, create champions and build strong community support for lasting change in OKCPS.
 If you are interested in getting involved with YP4Kids, contact Nic Durham.